linode/docs/docs/guides/kubernetes/how-to-deploy-kubernetes-on-linode-with-rancher-2-x/index.md

    ![Cluster Name Token](cluster-name-token.png "Cluster Name Token")

-1. Select the `Region` where the new cluster to be hosted, the `Kubernetes Version` the cluster will use, and any `tags` you woul like to apply, along with any Cloud Manager [tags](/docs/quick-answers/linode-platform/tags-and-groups/) you’d like to apply to your nodes.
+1. Select the `Region` where the new cluster to be hosted, the `Kubernetes Version` the cluster will use, and any `tags` you would like to apply, along with any Cloud Manager [tags](/docs/quick-answers/linode-platform/tags-and-groups/) you’d like to apply to your nodes.
 Click on the `Proceed to Node Pool Selection` button to proceed.

     ![Tags Regions and Version](tags-region-version-lke.png "Tags Region and Version")